I-212 - Permission to Reapply for Admission

 Clinical Interview

-One or more sessions conducted via secure telehealth with the qualifying relative, covering personal history, family dynamics, and the impact of potential separation.
+One or more sessions conducted via secure video (Google Meet) with the person being evaluated, covering personal history, family dynamics, and the impact of potential separation.

 Standardized Assessments

 PHQ-9 and GAD-7 on every case.
 PCL-5 when trauma is indicated.
-Additional instruments (BAI, BDI, PAI, MMPI-2) for complex cases.
+Additional instruments (Beck, PAI, or MMPI measures) for complex cases.

 Forensic Report

-A 12-to-25-page report with DSM-5 diagnostic impressions, direct client quotes, assessment scoring, and a hardship nexus connecting symptoms to USCIS factors.
+A 12-to-25-page report with DSM-5-TR diagnostic impressions, direct client quotes, assessment scoring, and a hardship nexus connecting symptoms to USCIS factors.

 Dual-Clinician Review